 A few years later, Zhang saw the rich man’s son (his brother-in-law), begging by the side of the road.
 Zhang then summoned him and asked: “Can you water the garden?”
 The rich man’s son replied: “If one can get food by watering the garden… this is fortunate!”
 Zhang then entrusted him with the job of watering the garden and also arranged a place for him to stay.

 Zhang sent him to manage the store.
-The rich man’s son remained hard working and was diligent.
+The rich man’s son remained hard-working and diligent.
 Perhaps, after experiencing all the hardships, he had finally awakened.

 Zhang returned all the family wealth to his brother-in-law